Privacy Policy

 However, because this is the Internet, we cannot guarantee the security or privacy of your information.

-For this reason, we recommend that you use anti-virus software, routine credit checks, firewalls and other precautions to protect against security and privacy threats.
+For this reason, we recommend that you use anti-virus software, routine credit checks, firewalls and other precautions to protect yourself from security and privacy threats.

 If you are a California resident, you may request certain information about our disclosure of personal information to third parties for their direct marketing purposes.